Joanna Hogan Inspire Generosity Ministry Consulting Retreats Giving Financial Finish Line Podcast

 Joanna Hogan, Founder and CEO of Inspire Generosity, on Reframing the Giver-Ministry Partnership

-• Investing in leaders, not just programs
+• Why givers should invest in nonprofit leaders, not only programs

 Quotes to Remember